-Directory of Student-Athlete Development
+Directory of Student-Athlete and Team Development

 "The stress and strain on today's student-athletes are at an all-time high.
-To add value and engage with student-athletes and support your coaching staff and administration, I am excited to announce that Johnny Russell is joining Kingdom Coaching as our Director of Student-Athlete Development."
+To add value and engage with student-athletes and support your coaching staff and administration, I am excited to announce that Johnny Russell is joining Kingdom Coaching as our Director of Student-Athlete and Team Development."

 Johnny holds an MFA in Theatre from Penn State University and a BA in Communication Arts from Malone University.
 He spent two decades traveling across the country as well as internationally as a sought-after performer and teacher.
 His own leadership journey has taken him from co-founding two successful theatre companies, to spending half a decade serving in leadership for a multimillion-dollar company, and finally back to his first love as a high-school baseball coach.
 In addition, he served for over a decade as an adjunct professor with multiple universities.